clhenrick/web_101_lessons/day_02/web_day_02.md

 - what are html tags / elements? why do we need them? who wrote this annoying looking crap?
+  - they are basically containers.

-- semantics in html: help us read our code easier, don’t really affect how pages are rendered.
+- semantics in HTML: help us read our code easier, don’t really affect how pages are rendered.
   - they are used by screen readers however

 - anatomy of a tag: